bluesentinelsec/landing-zone/README.md

 # Landing Zone

+Have you ever wondered if attackers could **actually** reach a vulnerable section of code?

 Landing Zone is a proof of concept tool that checks if specific user inputs can lead to execution of known-vulnerable functions.

 Example use cases:

-- you are an exploit researcher trying to determine if a list of inputs can lead to a vulnerable function
+- You are an exploit researcher trying to determine if a list of inputs can lead to a vulnerable function.
+- You are a security engineer who has a vulnerable application but no patches are available.
+You want to know if your users or attackers can reach the vulnerable code.
-- you are a vulnerability management practioner who wants to varify that your security controls can prevent specific inputs from reaching known-vulnerable functions in an application.
+- You are a vulnerability management practitioner who wants to **prove** that your security controls can prevent specific inputs from reaching known-vulnerable functions in an application.

 This tool was created to satisfy classwork for Dakota State University's CSC-842 Security Tool Development.